 It later lifted the ban in 11 provinces including Jilin, Liaoning and Heilongjiang provinces in the northeast, Henan and Hebei provinces in the north, Anhui, Shandong and Jiangsu provinces in the east, the central province of Hubei, and Guangxi Zhuang Autonomous Region in the southwest.

 Guangxi is the first Chinese locality to commercially produce ethanol with cassava instead of grain.

 The latest plan is also part of the effort to ease oversupply of aging corn.

 More than 40 countries and regions consume about 600 million tonnes of ethanol fuel every year, accounting for around 60 per cent of the world's annual gasoline use.

-China is the world's third largest bio-ethanol producer and uses nearly 2.6 million tonnes a year.
+China is the world's third-largest bioethanol producer and uses nearly 2.6 million tonnes a year.
 Gasoline blended with ethanol accounts for one-fifth of its annual gasoline consumption, state-run Xinhua news agency reported.

-The plan echoes China's decision to consider a timetable to phase out production and sales of fossil fuel cars to cut emissions, reduce pollution and save fossil fuel energy.
+The plan echoes the country's decision to consider a timetable to phase out production and sales of fossil fuel cars to cut emissions, reduce pollution and save fossil fuel energy, the Xinhua report said.